 "Why is it always the jerks..."

-"Probably because that's where you think you're supposed to look," Nicolas groaned as he pulled himself out of his recliner and, tumbler in hand, strolled around into the kitchen.
+"Probably because that's where you think you're supposed to look," Nicolas groaned as he pulled himself up, and tumbler in hand, strolled around into the kitchen.

 "Daaaad, reeaally?
 What is that supposed to mean?!"

-Tessa leaned up against the counter in an attempt to be a nuisance in some passive way, but her father just worked his way around her.
-He was in no hurry to answer, and she was in no mood to figure him out.
+Tessa leaned up against the counter in an attempt to be a nuisance in some passive way until she got an answer, but her father just worked around her for his refill.
+He was in no hurry, and she was in no mood to figure him out.
 "Oh, I guess that high school is just a phase and not the endpoint.
 You shouldn't be so worried about the opinion of people who in a few years will have all moved on."

 "Uhhhmm, no thanks.
 Have you seen my school?
-So, you should have seen this freak today, right…" Tessa turned around to face him, and to get her hands involved in the conversation.
+So, you should have seen this freak today, right…" Nicolas got comfortable leaning on the countertop as Tessa got into her story.
 "He was, like, this little gangster or something, sneaking around, you just knew he was trouble.
 It was so hot today.
 He kept wandering in and out of the buildings and around the quad like he was trying to find someone, maybe his dealer.
 It was kinda like that."

 "Maybe he was just new."